uqlibrary/technology-training/Audacity/audacity.md

 1. Use "Effect > Noise Reduction..." again
 1. Click OK

 You can play with the effect's settings to optimise the noise reduction.
+As you can expect, you have to find the right balance between removing lots of noise and not degrading the interesting part of the audio.

 ## Removing audio

 Now that we have cleaned up some of the noise, we can remove the first few seconds of the clip so we get straight away to the interesting bit.

-With the selection tool, we can select the (roughly) 4 first seconds, and remove them with <kbd>Del</kbd>.
+With the selection tool, we can select the (roughly) 2 first seconds, and remove them with <kbd>Del</kbd>.
 We can do the same thing with the end of the recording.

 ## Fading in and out